-For 30 years, the Mifne Centre in northern Israel has been treating ever younger toddlers (currently up to the age of 2) with the unique and powerful method which they have devised and evolved, and which we are working to bring to the UK.
+For over 30 years, the Mifne Centre in northern Israel has been treating infants (up to the age of 2) with the unique and powerful method which they have devised and evolved, and which we are working to bring to the UK.

-At its core, this is about engaging the child in communicative activities, by first providing a safe environment for them and then evoking their natural and innate sense of trust and of wanting to be part of the world around them, at an age before they properly detach from it.
+At its core, this is about engaging the child by first providing a safe environment for them and then evoking their natural and innate sense of trust and of wanting to be part of the world around them.

 It is a parent/family/carer-led approach, and depends on a suitable physical and (more importantly) emotional environment being created around the child in their home.
 The 3 week-intensive clinic treatment (for one family at a time) is an immersive start to this programme in which the whole family is coached to be able to create this environment.

-This is the treatment that we will be offering at our own UK-based Transforming Austism Mifne Clinic, and it will be closely supervised by the clinic in Israel.
+This is the treatment that we will be offering at our own UK-based Transforming Austism Mifne Centre, and it will be closely supervised by the clinic in Israel.

 More about this approach is outlined in Guy's TED talk, and expanded on in much more detail in his book, Transforming Autism.
 You can also read more about the Mifne approach at their website (please also see the note at the bottom of this page)